-- Graduates – Since its founding in 2000, the College has graduated over 600 students.
+- Graduates – Since its founding in 2000, the College has graduated 651 students.
 Alumni have attended top-tier law schools including Harvard University, Yale University, the College of William & Mary, Duke University, and the University of Virginia, as well as respected graduate programs in other fields at Georgetown University, Johns Hopkins University, and The Catholic University of America, inter alia.
 They hold positions ranging from associate producers at news outlets, editors at publishing companies, and teachers at classical Christian schools to law clerks, legislative assistants, law clerks, and analysts at intelligence agencies and other federal departments.
 Data provided by responding alumni five years after Commencement indicates that only 1.9% were looking for employment and 86.4% owed no debt for their PHC education (source: Alumni Five Year Post BA Survey Summary, 2014).
-Additionally, alumni surveyed one year after Commencement, approximately 100% of the 2012 graduates who had applied to graduate/law school were accepted to one of their top three choices; 73% were employed, 15% were engaged in volunteer work, and 12% were enrolled in graduate school.
+Additionally, alumni surveyed one year after Commencement report that 82% who applied to a graduate or professional degree program were accepted to one of their top three desired programs (2014 Alumni One Year Post BA Survey Summary).

 Patrick Henry College has 26 full-time faculty, 24 of whom possess earned terminal degrees in their field; PHC's faculty includes prolific scholars and experienced practitioners, such as:

 - Dr. Gene Edward Veith, Provost, longtime educator, cultural commentator, and author of over 100 published articles and 17 books on subjects ranging from classical Christian education and postmodernity to literature and vocation;